techmyth/techmyth.github.io/content/posts/homelab-vsphere-doc-with-vdoc.en.md

 Install-Module -Name vDocumentation
 ```

-Once the modules are installed the installation can be verified using the **“Get-Module”** command.
+Once the modules are installed the installation can be verified using the `Get-Module` command.

 ```text
 PS C:\Users\Administrator> Get-Module -ListAvailable -Name @('VMware.PowerCLI','ImportExcel','vDocumentation')